WebCrew/CMS-Code-Editor/README.md

 ## How To Use

 	1. Use as a Default Web-Editor: Unzip my Editor Files and upload all Files on your Server.
 	Now run https://yourdomain/cms-t-editor.php and login with the password: password

 	2. Use as a CMS / Forum Theme Editor: unzip my Editor Files then upload all files with a FTP Programm into the Theme Folder of Your CMS or Forum.
 Depending on which CMS or which forum you use, you still have to integrate the following: Ask the developer how to create a menu link in the CMS backend called for example "Theme Editor".
 Also ask the developer what to do so that the cms-t-editor.php page with the link you created and the Editor will be displayed in the CMS backend.
-Now You see the ditors Login Form.
+Now You see the editors Login Form.
 	Loginn with the default password: password.
 Thats it.

 	3. Note again, the login Password is: password